ADRASTOS m Greek Mythology

 Derived from Greek ἥρως (heros)

 .
 In Greek legend she was the lover of Leander, who would swim across the Hellespont each night to meet her.
 He was killed on one such occasion when he got caught in a storm while in the water, and when Hero saw his dead body she drowned herself.
-This is also the name of a character in Shakespeare's play 'Much Ado About Nothing
+This is also the name of a character in Shakespeare's play Much Ado About Nothing

 HESTIA f Greek Mythology

 Derived from Greek ἑστία (hestia)

 .
 In Greek mythology Hestia was the goddess of the hearth and domestic activity.

 HORATIUS m Ancient Roman

 , though the name may actually be of Etruscan origin.
 A famous bearer was Quintus Horatius Flaccus, a Roman lyric poet of the 1st century BC who is better known as Horace in the English-speaking world.

 HYACINTHUS m Greek Mythology (Latinized), Ancient Greek (Latinized)

 Latinized form of the Greek name Ὑάκινθος (Hyakinthos)

 , which was derived from the name of the hyacinth flower.
-In Greek legend Hyakinthos was accidentally killed by Apollo
+In Greek legend Hyakinthos was accidentally killed by the god Apollo

-, who caused a lily to arise from his blood.
+, who mournfully caused this flower to arise from his blood.
 The name was also borne by several early saints, notably a 3rd-century martyr who was killed with his brother Protus.

 ICARUS m Greek Mythology (Latinized)